ritaturk/xenko-docs/manual/getting-started/add-entities-to-a-scene.md

 When you add a new entity, Game Studio adds the corresponding [components](xref:component), such as model and texture automatically.

-## Create an entity from hierarchy
+## Create an entity from the Scene explorer

 You can add an entity from the Scene explorer.
 You can see the Scene explorer on the left side of the Scene Editor in Game Studio.